yuru-baku/AR-Marker-Generator/README.md

 This tool
  * Runs from the browser (Tested on Chrome 67+).
 [Try it](https://danilogr.github.io/AR-Marker-Generator/)
- * Almost guarantees 5-start trackers on Vuforia.
+ * Guarantees 5-start trackers on Vuforia.
 It uses [tracking.js](https://trackingjs.com/) to generate highly trackable markers
  * Produces a PDF with custom marker dimensions (defaults to 8x8 cm) to make printing fast and easy
  * Generates .patt file for ARToolKit and AR.js